NoaKeat/ai-learning-platform/README.md

 # AI-Driven Learning Platform (Mini MVP)

 ## 📌 Overview
-This project is a **mini AI-driven learning platform** that allows users to:
+This project is a **production-grade backend MVP** for an AI-driven learning platform.

+The platform allows users to:
 - Register to the system
-- Choose a learning category and sub-category
+- Choose learning categories and sub-categories
-- Submit a learning prompt
+- Submit learning prompts
-- Receive an AI-generated response (currently mocked)
+- Receive AI-generated lessons (via AI service abstraction)
-- View their learning history
+- View personal learning history

-The system is built as a **production-grade backend MVP**, focusing on: clean architecture, layered design, database modeling, and API clarity.
+The focus of this project is **clean architecture, correctness, and robustness**, rather than UI or feature completeness.

 ---

 ## 🎯 Implemented Features
 - ✅ User registration with validation
-- ✅ Categories & sub-categories (seeded automatically)
+- ✅ Categories & sub-categories (auto-seeded on startup)
-- ✅ Prompt submission with stored responses (mock AI)
+- ✅ Prompt submission with stored AI responses
-- ✅ User learning history
+- ✅ User learning history (sorted by creation date)
-- ✅ DTO-based API (no direct model exposure)
+- ✅ DTO-based API (no domain model exposure)
-- ✅ Service layer (business logic separation)
+- ✅ Clear service layer with enforced business rules
+- ✅ Unified exception & error-handling strategy
+- ✅ Validation pipeline converted to domain exceptions
+- ✅ Consistent error responses using ProblemDetails
-- ✅ REST API with Swagger documentation
+- ✅ Swagger / OpenAPI documentation
 - ✅ Dockerized MySQL database
+- ✅ Environment-based configuration (Local / Docker)

 ---